Main Page Content

 Periodic Program Review: A major assurance of academic quality at the College

 Arguably, the most thorough assurance of academic quality in the College’s academic programs is the College’s Periodic Program Review (PPR) process, a primary driver of curricular and program revisions.
 Departmental PPRs provide a mechanism through which a department or program and the College can develop a comprehensive understanding of the unit’s contributions and needs.
 The College requires all major programs to complete a structured, in-depth review of all departmental/ major functions on a seven-year cycle.
-A new PPR cycle began at the College at Brockport in 2009 and will continue until 2016.
+A new PPR cycle began at the College at Brockport in 2015 and will continue until 2020.
 In this current cycle, all academic programs will be given an in-depth review beginning with the preparation of a highly-structured and comprehensive departmental Self-study that addresses all aspects of department function.
 The process also requires all departments to bring to campus two external reviewers from peer institutions to examine the Self-study and carry out an independent review of the department and its programs.
 Reviewers file a written report with the department, dean, and provost.
 After receiving the external reviewers’ reports, the department, in consultation with their dean, prepares a draft Joint Action Plan, a document that addresses the actions for improvement to be taken by the department and the way the College administration will support those actions.
-The Deans’ Council receives a presentation by the department chair and dean, discusses the details of the draft Joint Action Plan, and recommends the final Joint Action Plan to the Provost, with an appropriate time frame and a commitment of resources adequate to support these actions.
+The department chair and school dean prepare a final joint action plan for approval by the provost, with an appropriate time frame and a commitment of resources adequate to support these actions.
 It then becomes the responsibility of the department and the dean to see that the elements of the Joint Action Plan are implemented and reported on in the Departmental Annual Reports.